 #metoo, 2017 (In Progress)

 5' x 3' x 2'

-#metoo is a childhood predator brought to physical form.
-Embracing the #metoo movement, the work takes an image of my first experience with sexual assault and attempts to create a universal piece that includes the staggering number of people who have also experienced sexual harassment and assault.
-While creating this piece I thought a good deal about Louise Bourgeois who said, "In order to liberate oneself from the past - they must reconstruct it, ponder about it, make a sculpture of it, and get rid of it".
+Embracing the #metoo movement, the work takes an image of my first experience with sexual assault and attempts to create a universal piece showing the staggering number of people who have also experienced sexual harassment and assault.
+While creating this piece I thought about Louise Bourgeois who said, "In order to liberate oneself from the past - they must reconstruct it, ponder about it, make a sculpture of it, and get rid of it".
 [This documentation shows part one of three]

 Music Box VII, 2017